Importance-Based Token Merging for Efficient Image and Video Generation: Method

 \paragraph{Important Tokens.}

 Selecting which tokens to serve as anchors (destination tokens) for merging is critical for generating high-quality content.
 This is because these tokens correspond to the primary image regions where subsequent computations, such as attention, are applied.
-However, ToMeSD~\cite{Bolya2023TokenMF} currently relies on a random selection process based on a simple heuristic.
-It lacks well-established criteria for determining token importance.
-The primary guiding principle of ToMeSD is to prioritize spatial uniformity among the destination tokens~\cite{Bolya2023TokenMF, Bolya2022TokenMY}.

-In this paper, we highlight that classifier-free guidance~\cite{ho2022classifier} serves as a reliable indicator of token importance, providing a principled approach to identifying image regions with essential information.
-By leveraging this connection, we propose a method that prioritizes computing resources on important tokens, enabling more efficient and informed token merging even under constrained compute budgets.
-For each token, we calculate its importance as the absolute value of its classifier-free guidance score:
+In principle, all reliable per token importance signals, such as cross attention maps, user provided bounding boxes, or saliency maps, can be integrated with our method.
+We find that classifier-free guidance (CFG)~\cite{ho2022classifier} serves as an excellent indicator.
+CFG modifies the noise prediction to improve sample control.
+It is designed to steer the predicted noise in a direction more aligned with the condition: